fgrehm/devstep/docs/getting-started.md

 ## Building images using `Dockerfile`s
 --------------------------------------

-In case your project require additional stuff to work you can use the provided `fgrehm/devstep`, `fgrehm/devstep-ab` or `fgrehm/devstep-sa` images as a starting point for your `Dockerfile`s.
+In case your project require additional dependencies to work you can use the provided `fgrehm/devstep` or `fgrehm/devstep-ab` images as a starting point for your `Dockerfile`s.

 The `fgrehm/devstep` image is the base image used for Devstep environments and requires you to manually trigger the build: